tianyingw/tianyingw.github.io/publications.md

 ### In preparation:

-- "Robust Integrated Transcriptome-wide Association Analysis via Supervised-PCA".
+- "Robust Integrated Transcriptome-wide Association Analysis via Supervised-PCA". (with Wei, Y. and Ionita-Laza, I.)

-- "A Flexible Semiparametric Model for Complex Gene-environment Interactions via Nonparametric Likelihood Estimation".
+- "A Flexible Semiparametric Model for Complex Gene-environment Interactions via Nonparametric Likelihood Estimation". (with Liu, J and Carroll, R. J.)